-It is the responsibility of the student to submit a written list of courses that apply toward each respective degree or certificate at the time he or she files an application for the Master's degree.
-This list must be approved by both programs.
+It is the responsibility of the student to submit a written list of courses that apply toward each respective degree or certificate at the time they file an application for the Master's degree.
+This list must be approved by both programs and submitted to the Graduate School by the last day of the student's final quarter.